laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 In addition to {{DeterministicSerialization}} and {{Tags}}, there are considerations in the design of any deterministic protocol.

 For a protocol to be deterministic, both the encoding (serialization) and data model (application) layer must be deterministic.
-While CDER ensures determinism at the encoding layer, requirements at the application layer may also be necessary.
+While deterministic serialization, {{DeterministicSerialization}}, ensures determinism at the encoding layer, requirements at the application layer may also be necessary.

 Here’s an example application layer specification:

 >> At the sender’s convenience, the birth date MAY be sent either as an integer epoch date or string date.
 The receiver MUST decode both formats.

 While this specification is interoperable, it lacks determinism.
-There is variability in the data model layer akin to variability in the CBOR encoding layer when CDER is not required.
+There is variability in the data model layer akin to variability in the CBOR encoding layer when deterministic serialization is not required.

 To make this example application layer specification deterministic, specify one date format and prohibit the other.